andersevenrud/microservice-rnd/README.md

-**Even though this project includes optimizations to run in a production environment (and has been tested in the cloud), I do not consider the backend configurations to be safe out of the box in this configuration.**
+**Even though this project includes optimizations to run in a production environment (and has been tested in the cloud), I do not consider the backend configurations to be safe out of the box in this state.**

 ![Vite-App](https://user-images.githubusercontent.com/161548/163657043-a2f3b766-77a6-44fc-8b62-078c6fa8390c.png)